France may have to increase price of baguettes

 20 Questions | Spelling | Dictation

-France is synonymous with bread and pastries.
-In particular, the croissant and the baguette spring to mind.
-The latter is currently under pressure.
-Increasing costs are forcing many bakers to close their bakeries or raise baguette prices.
-Soaring energy costs and wheat supply issues caused by the Ukraine War are making life financially untenable for many in the baguette-making industry.
-One baker, Julien Pedussel, 36, expressed his fears for his livelihood.
+France is synonymous with baguettes and croissants.
+The baguette is currently facing a problem.
+Soaring energy costs are forcing bakers to close their bakeries or raise baguette prices.
+Wheat supply issues caused by the Ukraine War are also reducing profits for many in the baguette-making industry.
+One baker expressed fears for his livelihood.
 He may have to raise his baguette prices from one to four euros.
-He told reporters: "I cannot pay an electricity bill of 12,000 euros with a turnover of 20,000 euros."
-He is concerned that big supermarkets are still selling baguettes for less than a euro.
+He said: "I cannot pay an electricity bill of 12,000 euros with a turnover of 20,000 euros."
+He is worried because supermarkets can sell baguettes for less than a euro.

-The humble baguette is on the United Nations List of Intangible Cultural Heritage.
-Baguette prices are of such concern that France's President Macron has intervened.
-He recently described the bread as being "250 grams of magic and perfection".
-France's Ministry for the Economy has initiated an "electricity damper".
-This will allow bakers to limit by how much their electricity bills rise.
+The baguette is on the UN List of Intangible Cultural Heritage.
+France's President Macron is worried about the baguette.
+He recently described it as being "250 grams of magic and perfection".
+France's Ministry for the Economy introduced an "electricity damper" to limit how much bakers' electricity bills can rise by.
 The ministry said: "Aid for bakers has been reinforced and eligible bakeries can benefit from it."
-Consumers are facing tough choices.
-One lamented: "I won't pay three euros because it's double the price.
-Maybe, sometimes I would because there is no equivalent to a baguette."
-She added she might have to start baking them herself.
+Consumers are also facing tough choices.
+One said she didn't want to pay higher prices, but she may have to "because there is no equivalent to a baguette".

 This page has all the levels, listening and reading for this lesson.